developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 **Notes**:

-* Setting the color for individual buttons is not supported.
-* If no color is specified, the default color is yellow.
+* Yellow is the default if no color is specified.
 * If an image is specified as a button background, barColor setting is ignored.
-* If the WebView is resized and the ButtonBar is not rendered on top of the WebView layout, button color can sometimes render improperly.
+* If the WebView is resized and the ButtonBar is not rendered on top of the WebView layout, button color sometimes renders improperly.
 In such cases, Zebra recommends using the [buttonImagePressed](#buttonimagepressed) parameter.
-* The following standard color names are also accepted: *red, blue, green, black, white, gray, cyan, magenta, yellow, lightgray, darkgray, grey, lightgrey, darkgrey, aqua, fuchsia, lime, maroon, navy, olive, purple, silver, and teal*.
+* The following standard color names are accepted: *red, blue, green, black, white, gray, cyan, magenta, yellow, lightgray, darkgray, grey, lightgrey, darkgrey, aqua, fuchsia, lime, maroon, navy, olive, purple, silver, and teal*.

 #### Example